edermartioli/mcal/README.md

 To recalibrate MCAL:

-python calibrate-mcal.py --inputsample=calibrators_db.dat --datadir=./calibsample/ --outputcalibmatrix=coefcal.npz
+python calibrate-mcal.py --inputsample=calibrators_db.dat --datadir=$PATH/calibsample/ --outputcalibmatrix=coefcal.npz

+where $PATH/calibsample/ is the path to the directory containing all calibrator's spectra, and the file calibrators_db.dat contains the calibrator's information, such as the reference values of Teff and [Fe/H].